 This movement had, in Europe and nearly all the world, drastically undermined the power of the Church and its equivalents.
 Priesthood was no longer the only educated caste.
 People, filled with a wealth of new ideas, began to advocate democracy, freedom of expression, personal liberty, and the weakening of religious authority.

 In the short span of about 70 years, the world changed with a vengeance.
 Reason and rationality took down the glorified edifices of The Infallible Religion.
 An earthquake rippled through societies worldwide, causing a paradigm shift.
 Where once we had absolute religious certainty suddenly we had the power of skepticism and doubt.

 We began to question everything.

 That’s when the protective illusions of myth and belief unraveled.
 Many of the established meaning-structures came crashing down.
 Some people celebrated this as the awesome power of the human mind.
-Some advocated a return to faith, as did the proponents of the Counter-Englightenment.
+Some advocated a return to faith, as did the proponents of the Counter-Enlightenment.
 Regardless, and across the board, the repercussions went deep and wide.

 Illusions and buffers were no more.
 Reality invaded the mind of the average person who, stripped of the protections myths provide, suddenly felt a kind of existential dread.
-They, once again, asked the question.
+They, once again, asked the questions.